alexsoll/pydnameth/docs/usage.rst

 ++++++++
 ``base``
 ++++++++
-Name of the directory in which the necessary files are located and in which the files with the results will be saved.
+Name of the directory, where the necessary files are located and where the files with the results will be saved.

 Example::